garrandall/popular-music-data/tracks/party-like-a-rockstar-shop-boyz.md

 I'm tryna grab and hold my pants but these hoes won't let my thang go I DO like I DO, cause you know da hoes be tryin dat
-Ho don't you know I fuck wit fine dimes that look like Pamela They fine and they hot brah, when I'm in the spot, brah... (yeah..)
-I PARTY LIKE A ROCKSTAAAAAR!
+Ho don't you know I fuck wit fine dimes that look like Pamela They fine and they hot brah, when I'm in the spot, brah (yeah) I PARTY LIKE A ROCKSTAR!

 Party like a rock - party like a rock star
 Party like a rock - party like a rock star
 Party like a rock - party like a rock star
-Party like a rockstar (T-t-t-totally duuuude!)
+Party like a rockstar (Totally dude!)
 Party like a rock - party like a rock star
 Party like a rock - party like a rock star
 Party like a rock - party like a rock star
-Party like a rockstar (T-t-t-totally duuuude!)
+Party like a rockstar (Totally dude!)

-IIIII...
-(IIII...) - party like a rock star
+I - I - party like a rock star
 Do it wit the black, and the white, like a cop car (Yeah!)
 WHOOP, WHOOP!
 Me and my band, man
-On the yacht wit Marilyn Manson, gettin a tan maaaan!
+On the yacht wit Marilyn Manson, gettin a tan man!
 (Cool!)
 You know me, wit a skull belt and wallet chain Shop Boyz, rock stars, yeah we bout to change the game (Change the game?
 Uh oh!)
 They know that I'm a star (I'm a star)
-I make it rain from the center of my gui-tar
+I make it rain from the center of my guitar

 Party like a rock - party like a rock star
 Party like a rock - party like a rock star
 Party like a rock - party like a rock star
-Party like a rockstar (T-t-t-totally duuuude!)
+Party like a rockstar (Totally dude!)
 Party like a rock - party like a rock star
 Party like a rock - party like a rock star
 Party like a rock - party like a rock star
-Party like a rockstar (T-t-t-totally duuuude!)
+Party like a rockstar (Totally dude!)

 As soon as I came out the womb, my momma knew a star was born Now I'm on the golf course, trippin wit the Osbournes